ryanau/Central/docs/v2_brainstorm.md

 ## Schema

-User has_many Questionnaires
+User has_many Task
+Task belongs_to Users
-Event has_many Questionnaires through Users Questionnaire belongs_to Event through Users
+Event has_many Task through Users
+Task belongs_to Event through Users

-Questionnaire has_many Questions
+Task has_many Questions
-Question belongs_to Questionnaire
+Question belongs_to Task

 Question has_many Responses
 Response belongs_to Question